 You may have a domain name registered via GoDaddy and wanted to host that domain name on our Premium Cloud SSD shared hosting servers.

-For that you will have to change Name Server in GoDaddy.
+For that, you will have to change the Name Server in GoDaddy.

 Once you have subscribed for our very affordable shared web hosting packages, the very next step you need to make is to change the nameservers of your domain name.
 Only after you make the changes in your DNS value, the domain will get pointed to our server and start serving your website.

 I will explain what is a Nameserver in easy words; I will try not to use any technical terms here.

 A Nameserver is a bridge between the domain registrar’s network and the web hosting service provider’s network.
 Imagine, you have registered the domain name example.com from GoDaddy, and you choose to host the website on Host My Website Online’s cloud servers.

 When a visitor is trying to see your website, he will use browsers like Google Chrome or Mozilla Firefox.
 As soon as the visitor type example.com and hit the Enter key, the browser will look for connecting with the domain name example.com.

 The browser will first send a request to the domain name registrar to retrieve some primary information about the domain name example.com.
 Details like nameserver, IP Address of the host server etc. will have ready by now with the browser.

 The DNS Manager, often your domain name registrar will tell the browser that example.com’s nameserver value is ns.host.com and ns.host.com is hosted with The Web Host Company.